 This started as a way to leave happy looking notes for a neighbor.
 Her dogs were waking me in the middle of the night.
 And, since she sleeps during the day – leaving her a note (now & then) was one way to gently let her know about the problem.

-To use these pages, I write my message in the white rectangle in the middle.
-Then, I hand-color the border design.
+To use these pages, I wrote my messages in the white rectangle in the middle.
+Then, I hand-colored the border design.

 Last week, I realized I could print these for the children in my family, so they had an area to color, but also an area to draw in.
 (They’re at the age where they love coloring, but they also love to draw.)